daaangdennis/CSCE435_Project_2024/Report.md

 ### 2c.
 Evaluation plan - what and how will you measure and compare
 - Input sizes, Input types
+  - For our input sizes, 10^10, 10^20, 10^40, ...
+  - Out input types will include random data, sorted data, reverse sorted data, and sorted data except for 1%
 - Strong scaling (same problem size, increase number of processors/nodes)
 - Weak scaling (increase problem size, increase number of processors)